Best Backpacking Tents of 2024

 • Rainfly zippers can snag

-• Only one side of the rainfly can be tied back
+• Only one side of rainfly doors can be tied back

-Ultralight doesn’t have to mean sacrificing comfort.
-With the NEMO Hornet OSMO 3, a pair of hikers can have the conveniences of a traditional 2-person tent – two doors/vestibules, a roomy interior, and useful pockets – without the additional weight.
-As an added bonus, this spacious shelter costs around the same amount of money as many of the leading 2-person backpacking tents.
+That’s where a semi-freestanding tent like the NEMO Hornet OSMO 3 comes in.
+With the Hornet 3, a pair of hikers can have the convenience of a traditional 2-person tent – two large doors/vestibules, a very roomy interior, and many useful pockets – without the additional weight.
+And as a bonus, this spacious shelter costs around the same amount as many of the leading 2-person backpacking tents.

 Sea to Summit Telos TR2